DexterInd/GoPiGo/Software/Python/line_follower/README.md

 # GoPiGo Line Follower

-This Python library is for the (GoPiGo Line follower)(http://www.dexterindustries.com/shop/line-follower-for-gopigo/)
+This Python library is for the [GoPiGo Line follower](http://www.dexterindustries.com/shop/line-follower-for-gopigo/).

 ## Files
 ###Calibration and Utilities